Store Swiftlet (HA)

 Overview

-The High Availability (HA) Store Swiftlet extends the standard CE Store Swiftlet to provide synchronous replication of all persistent data for active/standby failover.
-It ensures that all persistent operations are synchronously mirrored to a standby node, enabling seamless failover without data loss.
+The High Availability (HA) Store Swiftlet extends the standard CE Store Swiftlet by adding synchronous replication of all persistent data between an ACTIVE and a STANDBY instance for failover scenarios.
+All store operations are synchronously mirrored to the STANDBY, ensuring no data loss during failover.
 For standard store features such as swap files, backup, shrink, and cache management, refer to the CE Store Swiftlet documentation.

 Features